wol-e/controlled_timeseries_intervention/README.md

 2        Residual  29.935682  97        NaN       NaN       NaN
 ```

-For some more insughtful examples have a look at [this notebook](examples.ipynb).
+For some more insightful examples have a look at [this notebook](examples.ipynb).